awkwardblackcoder/beginner-javascript-notes/1-variables.md

 ```
 We will get an error because `jayZ` is not available outside the function and also Jay Z has no business being out of breath off stage.
 Keep up Jay Z, geesh! `jayZ` would only be available within the onStage() function.

 Also, the `beyonce` variable inside the onStage() function can only be accessed inside the function.
-Outside of the function, `beyonce`'s value is "Hi, I'm Beyonce!".
+Outside of the function, `beyonce`'s value is `"Hi, I'm Beyonce!"`.
 She can't be Sasha Fierce until she's onStage() or until onStage() function is called.

 <ins>As you can see within the above variable, var can be <strong>re-declared</strong> and <strong>updated</strong>.</ins>